efenstakes/yoda-ai-golang/Readme.md

 ## Tech Used

-1. Node.js: Yoda AI's backend is powered by Node.js, a fast and scalable JavaScript runtime.
-Node.js enables seamless handling of requests and provides a foundation for building robust server-side applications.

-2. Golang: Golang is the language of choice for this Yoda AI's codebase.
+1. Golang: Golang is the language of choice for this Yoda AI's codebase.
 It's a blazing fast language which could be deployed with ease and efficiency.

+1. Gin: Gin is a Golang webserver which prides itself in high performance with "Radix tree based routing, small memory foot print.
+No reflection.
+Predictable API performance.".
+This is used to power the Yoda AI chatbot.

-3. AWS Lambda: Yoda AI takes advantage of AWS Lambda, a serverless computing service, to host and execute its backend functions.
+2. AWS Lambda: Yoda AI takes advantage of AWS Lambda, a serverless computing service, to host and execute its backend functions.
 AWS Lambda ensures high availability and scalability without the need to manage infrastructure.

-4. Serverless Framework: The Serverless Framework streamlines the deployment and management of serverless applications, including AWS Lambda functions, making development more efficient.
+3. Serverless Framework: The Serverless Framework streamlines the deployment and management of serverless applications, including AWS Lambda functions, making development more efficient.

-5. Docker: Docker containers are used for local development and testing, ensuring consistency between development and production environments.
+4. Docker: Docker containers are used for local development and testing, ensuring consistency between development and production environments.

-6. Langchain, LLMs & OpenAI: I started by using OpenAI to build the AI and I will include a branch called llm which has code for the same using Langchain and LLMs.
+5. Langchain, LLMs & OpenAI: I started by using OpenAI to build the AI and I will include a branch called llm which has code for the same using Langchain and LLMs.

 ## Extras